 It was destroyed by Cromwell’s men in 1650 but the views from the top are a site you shouldn’t miss

 In the 1850s during the famine, the raw stone Donaghmore Workhouse was a last resort for the starving.
-Conditions in the workhouses were brutal, supposedly if conditions were harsh the poor wouldn’t stick around but move on.
-Unfortunately, thousands died in these horrendous conditions.
+Conditions in the workhouses were brutal, and unfortunately, thousands died in these horrendous conditions.
 These days the buildings remain as a reminder of those grim times with simple displays telling the workhouse stories.

 About 4km east of town are the ivy-covered ruins of 13th-century Lea Castle.
 The castle consists of a fairly intact towered keep with two outer walls and a twin-towered gatehouse.
 Access is through a farmyard, 500m to the north of the main Monasterevin road (R420).

 County Kildare is west of Ireland’s capital, Dublin and it is considered horse breeding central.
 Famous for the Irish National Stud farm, the Horse Museum and the Curragh Racecourse – if you love horses Kildare is the place to go.

 For those who are more into history and nature County, Kildare must visit will include St. Brigid’s Catherdram and the Bog of Allen in the north of the county.

 Irish National Stud

 The Irish National Stud & Gardens in Co.
 Kildare is located about an hour’s drive from Dublin.
 The Stud celebrates Ireland’s love of horses and horse breeding.
 If you get lucky the stables may be open to seeing the horses up close and in the spring during foaling time you may see a baby future race winner.

 The Japanese Gardens at the Stud offer some beautiful walks and there is a local cafe for some great tea and cake afterwards.
 Or if you have little ones treat them to the Fairy Walk and Gardens.